BestTimesToVisit.com Logo

 Ride-Sharing Services (Uber/Lyft)

-Available in populated areas like Kahului, Kihei, Lahaina, and Wailea, ride-sharing can be a convenient option for short trips or getting to/from the airport if you don't want to rent a car for your entire stay.
-Availability can be limited outside of these zones.
+Available in populated areas like Kahului, Kihei, Wailea, and Lahaina, ride-sharing is a convenient option for airport transfers or getting around resort towns if you don't want to drive.
+Availability can be spotty in more remote locations.

 Maui Bus